BlackSamael/CustomEditor/README.md

 Button Functionality are as follows:

-Create JSON: Convert a Gameobject to JSON and save it in the Assets with the fileName given.
+**Create JSON**: Convert a Gameobject to JSON and save it in the Assets with the fileName given.

-Generate From JSON: Convert a Json to a gameobject
+**Generate From JSON**: Convert a Json to a gameobject

-Instantiate from Scriptable Object: Generate From Scriptable Object
+**Instantiate from Scriptable Object**: Generate From Scriptable Object

-Convert the Json to ScriptableObject for modifications: Convert the existing json to Scriptable Object for Modifying
+**Convert the Json to ScriptableObject for modifications**: Convert the existing json to Scriptable Object for Modifying